Mental Health Awareness

 Kognito - Conversations Can Change Lives

 Have you ever been worried about a student or friend on campus?
 Faculty, staff, and students are in an ideal position to recognize when someone is struggling emotionally and may need help.
 Kognito is a 45-minute online simulation that lets you practice conversations with a virtual student, so you’ll know what to say in real life.
-VSU is making this program available to faculty and staff and students to help create a safer and more supportive campus.
+VSU is making this program available to faculty, staff, and students to help create a safer and more supportive campus.

 To access this free resource, visit https://vsu.kognito.com and sign in with your VSU email and password.
 Based on your campus role, you will see either the At-Risk for Students or At-Risk for Faculty & Staff course.

 For more information about these programs, email firstname.lastname@example.org.